Tom an Fhuadain croft wild camping, Gravir

 House rules

-- Observe the leave no trace and Scottish responsible use principles as usual.
-The site is designed to enable this
+• Observe the leave no trace and Scottish responsible use principles as usual.
+The site is designed to deliver all the attractions of wild camping while keeping impacts negligible

-- Everybody sits down for everything on the toilet in order to maintain waste separation, please
+• Everybody sits on the toilet in order to maintain waste separation, please

-- Please use the super-concentrated biodegradable detergent provided for all your washing and cleaning needs.
+• Please use the super-concentrated biodegradable detergent provided for your washing and cleaning needs.
 We can provide you with appropriate bike and kit cleaning materials on request

-- No private motor vehicles are permitted.
-The only parking facility we have is the one occupied by our own vehicle
+• The only parking facility we have is the one occupied by our own vehicle; access is by foot, bike, boat or bus

 Many thanks for your understanding and cooperation.